telerik/fiddler-everywhere-docs/rules-presets/block-and-allow-lists/block-traffic-from-specific-processes.md

 1. Create a **Close Non Gracefully** action.

-This sample Fiddler rule matches all sessions where the proces contains one of the string literals set thorugh the regular expression and closes the connection forcibly.
+This sample Fiddler rule matches all sessions where the process contains one of the string literals set through the regular expression and closes the connection forcibly.

 ![Creating "Block Traffic to Specific Processes" rule](../../images/advanced/adv-block-specific-processes.png)